truffle-box/drizzle-box/README.md

 6. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
 Note the command varies slightly if you're in or outside of the development console.
     ```javascript
-    // inside the development console.
+    // inside the development console
     test

-    // outside the development console..
+    // outside the development console
     truffle test
     ```